python-pillow/Pillow/docs/reference/open_files.rst

 * ``Image.Image.seek()`` in the case of multi-frame images (e.g. multipage TIFF and animated GIF) the image file left open so that seek can load the appropriate frame.
-When the last frame is read, the image file is closed, and no more seeks can occur.
+When the last frame is read, the image file is closed (at least in some image plugins), and no more seeks can occur.

 * ``Image.Image.close()`` Closes the file pointer and destroys the core image object.
 This is used in the Pillow context manager